P-p-H-d/mlib/README.md

 NOTE: The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear code of the object won't be called .
-However, you can use the break instruction to quit the block (the clear function will be exexcuted), and you can chain the M\_LET macro to create several different variables.
+However, you can use the break instruction to quit the block (the clear function will be executed), and you can chain the M\_LET macro to create several different variables.